NursamedinD/hero-rater-cli/README.md

 `cd hero-rater-cli`

-3. Open it in VS Code, or your prefered code editor and run these commands
+3. Open it in VS Code, or your prefered code editor and run these commands:

 `pipenv install`
 `pipenv shell`

-Note: this will allow you test it in your local environment
+Note: this will allow you test it in your local environment.

 ## Running the CLI